-(aa) To strengthen the legal and operational framework for the protection of children in Somalia, including by becoming a party to the Optional Protocols to the Convention on the Rights of the Child and the African Charter on the Rights and Welfare of the Child;
+(cc) To strengthen the legal and operational framework for the protection of children in Somalia, including by becoming a party to the optional protocols to the Convention on the Rights of the Child and the African Charter on the Rights and Welfare of the Child and through the swift enactment and implementation of the Child Rights Bill;

-14. Stresses the important role of joint monitoring and reporting on the situation of human rights in Somalia by national and international experts and the Federal Government, and the vital role that those monitoring human rights can play in evaluating and ensuring the success of technical assistance projects, which in turn must be for the benefit of all Somalis;
+15. Stresses the important role of joint monitoring and reporting on the situation of human rights in Somalia by national and international experts and the Federal Government, and the vital role that those monitoring human rights can play in evaluating and ensuring the success of technical assistance projects, which in turn must be for the benefit of all Somalis;

-15. Underlines the importance of the realization by the United Nations Assistance Mission in Somalia of its mandate throughout Somalia and the need to strengthen synergy with the work of the Office of the United Nations High Commissioner for Human Rights;
+16. Underlines the importance of the realization by the United Nations Assistance Mission in Somalia of its mandate throughout Somalia and the need to strengthen synergy with the work of the Office of the United Nations High Commissioner for Human Rights;

-16. Commends the engagement of the Independent Expert on the situation of human rights in Somalia;
+17. Commends the engagement of the Independent Expert on the situation of human rights in Somalia;

-17. Decides to renew the mandate of the Independent Expert on the situation of human rights in Somalia, under agenda item 10, for a period of one year to assess, monitor and report on the situation of human rights in Somalia with a view to making recommendations on technical assistance and capacity-building in the field of human rights;
+18. Decides to renew the mandate of the Independent Expert on the situation of human rights in Somalia, under agenda item 10, for a period of one year to assess, monitor and report on the situation of human rights in Somalia with a view to making recommendations on technical assistance and capacity-building in the field of human rights;

-18. Acknowledges the progress that Somalia has made and its cooperation with United Nations bodies, the Office of the High Commissioner and the mandate of the Independent Expert since its creation in 1993, and that the situation of human rights in Somalia determines the action most appropriate for the Council to take, and in this regard requests the Independent Expert, in cooperation with the Federal Government of Somalia, to propose a transition plan towards deeper thematic engagement with the special procedures and other experts, including the Office of the High Commissioner, with clear steps and benchmarks to inform the appropriate follow-up actions of the Human Rights Council, considering the recommendations of the Independent Expert and the human rights commitments of Somalia;
+19. Acknowledges the progress that Somalia has made and its cooperation with United Nations bodies, including the Office of the High Commissioner and the mandate of the Independent Expert since its creation in 1993, and that the situation of human rights in Somalia determines the action most appropriate for the Council to take, and in this regard welcomes the transition plan towards deeper thematic engagement with the special procedures and other experts, as well as the Office of the High Commissioner, as proposed by the Independent Expert, in cooperation with the Federal Government of Somalia, in her most recent report,3 in which she included clear steps and benchmarks to inform appropriate follow-up actions by the Human Rights Council, considering the recommendations of the Independent Expert and the human rights commitments of Somalia;